waxs/needle/README.md

 * Most API's have options to limit data, don't take it to far, have a talk with your backend engineer, or use native functions to specify your needs first ;)

+### Testing
+Needle methods can be tested using Jest, running the `npm run test` command will execute a number of test to make sure basic functionality is working as expected.
+Test scripts can be found in the `test` folder.

 ### Roadmap
 - [x] Deconstruct responsibilities
 - [x] Refactor on constructor values